dhis2/docker-deployment/README.md

 docker compose up
 ```

-Open why in your favourite browser.
+Open in your favourite browser.